reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 >   *Product Bug* - defect was investigated and a production bug was found as a
 >   cause for this test failure.

->   *Automation Bug* - defect was investigated and an the automation test is not
+>   *Automation Bug* - defect was investigated and an automation test is not
 >   correct.

 >   *System Issue* - defect was investigated and it turns out that it is a system-level
->   issue, like thr app crashed and caused the test to fail.
+>   issue, like the app, crashed and caused the test to fail.

 >   *No Defect* - defect was investigated and defined as not a defect.

-ReportPortal allows the use of existing defect types (Product Bug, Automation Bug, System Issue, No Defect, To investigate) and or to create custom ones on project settings page.
+ReportPortal allows the use of existing defect types (Product Bug, Automation Bug, System Issue, No Defect, To investigate) and or to create custom ones on the project settings page.

 To create custom defect types, perform the following steps:

-1. Login into ReportPortal.
+1. Login into the ReportPortal.

 2. Navigate to Projects -\> Project "Settings" page.